 According to a recent study by the Australian Institute of Health & Welfare some 64% of people aged 5 and over had cause to visit the dentist in the previous year.
 That equates to around 15 million patients.

-For many of them their reason to visit the dentist was for a routine check-up, or maintenance work with an oral health therapist or dental hygienist.
+For many their reason to visit the dentist was for a routine check-up and clean.

 However for a significant proportion of those 15 million people their reason to visit the dentist was because of some kind of pain or discomfort they were experiencing.